Activation Products' Launches Perfect K2D3

 A Two-In-One Calcium Solution For Optimal Health

-TORONTO, May 20, 2021 /PRNewswire/ - Activation Products (CAN) Inc, one of North America's largest mid-sized manufacturers and developers of natural, certified organic, non-GMO, gluten-free and vegan products, is pleased to announce the launch of Perfect K2D3 offered in 15mL or 0.5 oz (17 drops).
-Available online in the U.S. and Australia and through its Amazon store.
+TORONTO, May 20, 2021 /PRNewswire/ - Activation Products (CAN) Inc, one of North America's largest mid-sized manufacturers and developers of natural, certified organic, non-GMO, gluten-free and vegan products is pleased to announce the launch of Perfect K2D3, with K2VITAL® provided by Kappa Bioscience.
+Kappa is an innovative and market leader of vitamin K2 Mk-7 (MK-7).
+Perfect K2D3 is offered in 15mL or 0.5 oz (17 drops) and is available online in the U.S. and Australia.

-Vitamins K2 and D3 support the regulation of 'calcium metabolism' - a process that supports the movement of calcium in the body.
-However, K2 and D3 are not readily bioavailable from most foods, people are not receiving enough D3 from the sun resulting in most people being deficient in K2, D3 or both.
-Perfect K2D3 is a first of its kind delivery solution that supports calcium metabolism, ensuring proper delivery of calcium throughout the body.

-The D3 in Perfect K2D3 boosts 'calcium metabolism' and absorption in your gut; regulating calcium, while the remaining supply is used to strengthen your immune system and maintain muscle strength.
-The K2 then encourages the excess calcium to be deposited into your bones and prevents calcium from depositing in your arteries.
-Together this holistic, two-in-one calcium solution, promotes healthy calcium metabolism and therefore healthy bone and teeth mineralization, muscle strength and recovery, cardiovascular health and immune system function.
+K2 and D3 are not readily bioavailable from most of the foods you eat.
+Therefore, it's a must-have to supplement these two vitamins, most importantly in its highest quality and most efficacious form.
+Perfect K2D3 is a first-of-its-kind delivery that supports calcium metabolism by increasing calcium absorption in the intestines and activating osteocalcin and MGP through carboxylation.
+This K2D3 formulation is of the utmost importance supporting your soft tissue from calcifying, increasing stronger bone structure, promoting a healthy heart and a switched-on immune system.

 "Vitamin K2 and D3 are powerful on their own, but through extensive research into bioavailability and product combinations, the body benefits more when they work together in one formula." said Ian Clark, CEO & Founder of Activation Products "Perfect K2D3 is a pure formulation, offering the proper placement of calcium to all the right places in the body and we are thrilled to add this to our line-up of products."
 Continues Clark.